Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Applications

 \section{Applications}

-In this section, we apply the proposed algorithm in Section \ref{sec:method} to solve various regularized ERM problems, and discuss some techniques that can be used to improve the efficiency by utilizing the problem structures.
-We will show the empirical performance in Section \ref{sec:exp}.
+In this section, we apply the proposed algorithm in Section~\ref{sec:method} to solve various regularized ERM problems and discuss techniques for improving the efficiency by utilizing the problem structures.
+We will demonstrate the empirical performance of the proposed algorithms in Section~\ref{sec:exp}.